Martin Luther King Jr. Time Lines

-Step 1: Ask students to tell you what they know about Martin Luther King Jr. Record their information in column one of the chart paper, titled "What We Know."
+Step 1: Ask your students to tell you what they know about Martin Luther King Jr. Record their information in the first column of the chart paper, titled "What We Know".

-Step 2: Now students should fill in the second column with questions they still have about Martin Luther King Jr. This column could be titled, "What We Want to Know."
+Step 2: Now the students should fill in the second column with questions they still have about Martin Luther King Jr. This column should be titled "What We Want to Know".

-Step 3: Tell students that they will now have the opportunity to find answers to some of their questions about the events in Martin Luther King Jr.'s life as well as when and where these events occurred.
-Let them know they will be using this information to build a timeline about his life.
-Tip: Review parts of a timeline with younger students.
-Tell students they will use books and web sources to find this information.
+Step 3: Tell your students that they will now have the opportunity to find answers to some of their questions about the events in Martin Luther King Jr.'s life, as well as when and where these events occurred.
+Let them know they will be using this information to build a time line about his life.
+Explain to your students that they will be using books and web sources to find this information.

-Step 4: Pass out the Fact Gathering Sheet.
-Review how to use the sheet to record research, including, entering event name, date the event occurred, and additional information about the event
+Step 4: Pass out the Fact Gathering Sheets.
+Explain how to use the sheet to record research, including entering the event's name, the date the event occurred, and additional information about the event.

-Step 5: Show students the book selection and pass out the sheet with the relevant URLs.
-Have students begin research for events they will be including on their timeline.
 Tip: To make this a more challenging activity, ask students to include events from the civil rights movement that occurred during King's lifetime.
-(Students can choose to create a double timeline — one that includes important events in King's life and events that occurred during the civil rights movement.
-These parallel time lines could be placed one above the other.)
+Students can choose to create a double time line — one that includes important events in King's life and events that occurred during the civil rights movement.
+These parallel time lines could be placed one above the other.

-Step 7: Once students have collected their important events and determined the proper chronology, assign the construction of the timeline.
-Remind students that timelines include: a date and title for each event, a line or similar graphic illustrating a continuum.
-Ask students to add an illustration to go along with each event.
-(Students may use magazine clippings, etc. to illustrate their timelines.)
+Step 7: Once students have collected their important events and determined the proper chronology, assign the construction of the time line.
+You can choose to divide the students into groups to create multiple time lines or make one time line as an entire class (each student could record one event) or multiple time lines Remind students that time lines include a date and title for each event and a line or similar graphic illustrating a continuum.

 - Read Dear Dr. King: Letters from Today's Children to Dr. Martin Luther King Jr. edited by Jan Colbert and Ann McMillan Harms and then have students write letters to Dr. King.